-The following prayer is recited by the faithful at Divine Liturgy prior to reception of Holy Communion (Eucharist).
+The following prayer is recited by the faithful at Divine Liturgy (Liturgy of St. John Chrysostom; Liturgy of St. Basil the Great) prior to reception of Holy Communion (Eucharist).

 As you carefully read the words, you will see this prayer is a profound declaration of our belief in Jesus Christ and His Real Presence in the Eucharist.

 It is also a prayer of humility and repentance before God, expressed with contrite petitions for forgiveness and mercy.